meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 When RDIs were born in 1941(?), the intent was to reduce malnutrition symptoms among the populace.
 But that doesn&rsquo;t say whether an amount is ideal, only that it&rsquo;s good.

-Also it&rsquo;s interesting&#x2026; some of it&rsquo;s based on animal studies where the goal is finding out *what makes the animal grow fastest* &#x2013; if I remember, the RDA for the amino acid methionine is based on this.
+Also it&rsquo;s interesting&#x2026; some of it&rsquo;s based on animal studies where the goal is finding out *what makes the animal grow fastest* &#x2013; if I remember, the RDI for methionine is based on this.

 I feel someone should figure out an approach to the issue of partial deficiency.
 It&rsquo;s not detected but may still weaken health, much like an ache can be caused by problems with fascia far from the site of pain &#x2013; as fascial slings go around the body, wrapping it like a package &#x2013; a partial deficiency of some nutrient can cause hard-to-diagnose problems because nutrients are always interacting with each other and we only know the telltale signs of an absolute deficiency.

 <a id="org2e84835"></a>

-## TODO What does it mean to &ldquo;need&rdquo; a nutrient?
+## What does it mean to &ldquo;need&rdquo; a nutrient?

 As someone said, &ldquo;need&rdquo; is a funny concept.
 You don&rsquo;t need to eat seafood.
 You don&rsquo;t need an appendix or legs, either.
 Maybe we can call it a shorthand for that **it&rsquo;ll lengthen our healthspan** (which is not just lifespan, but taking into account &ldquo;healthy life years&rdquo;).